Your Guide to Greece Property Taxes

 Taxes on Exit

 When a company sells a real estate property, the gains from the sale are considered part of the taxable profits of the company.
 So, they are taxed at the normal income tax rate.
 Yet, a share deal is the most common exit structure.
-The non-listed shares’ transfer in Greek companies by Greek entities is subject to a 29% income tax rate.
+The non-listed shares’ transfer in Greek companies by Greek entities is subject to a 29 percent income tax rate.
 There are two groups that are not subject to capital gains tax when they sell shares in a Greek or foreign company owning real estate property in Greece.
 These are:

 - Individuals being a tax resident in countries that the Greek government has DTA (Double Taxation Agreement) with, and